Fauziah Latiff

 Siti Fauziah Sheikh Abdul Latiff, better known as Fauziah Latiff, is a Malaysian singer and actress.
 One of Latiff's first public performance was at a charity concert at Stadium Merdeka in 1987.
 Talent scouts from Happy Records spotted her and offered her her first recording contract.
 She is referred to as "Jee" by her fans.

+Fauziah Latiff started making public performances for charity concerts at Stadium Merdeka in 1987.
+Her talent was spotted by a talent scout from recording company Happy Records and she was offered her first recording contract.

+In 2004, she became one of the professional judges on 8TV's reality TV show Malaysian Idol alongside Roslan Aziz and Paul Moss for two consecutive seasons.

 Discography

 Fauziah Latiff has released more than seventeen albums.
 Her first single was Digamit Memori.